osa-ora/apim-3scale-demo/README.md

 <img width="1467" alt="Screenshot 2024-10-04 at 4 44 45 PM" src="https://github.com/user-attachments/assets/93bd2d1d-65bf-4b5e-a5e9-7f2c8893bedb">

-The GUI will help you to design the APIs easily, you need to foucs for example on the following items:
+The GUI will help you to design the APIs easily, you need to focus for example on the following items:
 - General: API name, version, description, security schema and security requirements.
 - Data Types
 - Responses (including examples)